IPhone 4s: Software

-On September 19, 2012, iOS 6 was released to the iPhone 4S among other compatible iOS devices as an over the air (OTA) upgrade package.
-According to Apple the update contained 200 new features and tweaks, which included a new maps app, dubbed Apple Maps, Facebook integration and Passbook, an application that allows users to store their coupons, boarding passes, and tickets digitally.
-On September 18, 2013, Apple released iOS 7 and the iPhone 4S is among other compatible iOS devices that also received the update without any lagging issues compared to the iPhone 4.
-Although the device improved performance over iOS 7, some newer features that were released to newer models such as AirDrop and CarPlay were not supported.
-The iPhone 4S can also run iOS 8, which was released on September 17, 2014.
-Given that the device was supported for more than three years, some newer features of the software such as Apple Pay were not supported.
-It is also unable to work with Apple Watch, due to the relatively aged hardware.
-In fact, some users often reported that performance on the 4S is very slow, similar to how iOS 7 ran on the iPhone 4, and suggesting that they should not upgrade due to battery draining issues and hanging up on calls.
-Meanwhile, Apple released iOS 8.1.1, which brought slight improvements to the phone and the iPad 2, but it still did not run so fast as newer models.
+On September 19, 2012, iOS 6 was released to the iPhone 4s among other compatible iOS devices as an over the air (OTA) upgrade package.
+According to Apple the update contained 200 new features and tweaks, which included a new maps app (dubbed Apple Maps), Facebook integration, and Passbook, an application that allows users to store their coupons, boarding passes, and tickets digitally.
+On September 18, 2013, Apple released iOS 7, although some features that were released to newer devices such as AirDrop and CarPlay were not supported on the iPhone 4s.
+The iPhone 4s can also run iOS 8, which was released on September 17, 2014.
+Due to the aged hardware, the iPhone 4S was not compatible with the Apple Watch.

-iOS 9 controversy

-On June 8, 2015, Apple announced at the WWDC that the iPhone 4S would support iOS 9.
-This makes it the first iPhone to support five major versions of iOS, and the second iOS device to support five major versions (iOS 9 will support the iPad 2 as well, bringing its total up to six major versions of iOS supported).
-On December 22, 2015, Apple faced a class action lawsuit for crippling the iPhone 4S with the iOS 9 update with slow and buggy software to force users to buy a new iPhone.
+On June 8, 2015, Apple announced at the WWDC that the iPhone 4s would support iOS 9.
+This makes it the first iPhone to support five major versions of iOS, and the second iOS device to support five major versions, after the iPad 2.
+On December 22, 2015, Apple faced a class action lawsuit alleging that they had knowingly slowed down iPhone 4s devices with iOS 9.
+The lawsuit was settled in 2022.

-On June 13, 2016, Apple announced that the iPhone 4S would not support iOS 10 due to hardware limitations.
+On June 13, 2016, Apple announced that the iPhone 4s would not support iOS 10 due to hardware limitations.